rahulraj38019-code/ROJGAR-/README.md

-# 🚀 Rozgar Hub
+# 🚀 VidyaJobs.AI
 **Your One-Stop Portal for Govt Jobs & Exam Results**

-Rozgar Hub is a professional web-based platform designed to help students track the latest career opportunities in Bihar and across India.
+VidyaJobs.AI is a professional web-based platform designed to help students track the latest career opportunities in Bihar and across India.

 ### ✨ Key Features:
 * 🏛️ **Latest Govt Jobs:** Real-time updates on state and central vacancies.